LabyKreative/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that lists all files (even ones with names beginning with a period character.
 Script that prints the type of the file named iamafile.
 Create a symbolic link to.
+Script that moves all files beginning wiht an uppercase letter tot he directory.